rossgk2/Calculus/README.md

 ## Key #1: infinitesimals in limit-based differential calculus

 Infinitesimals may not be valid in limit-based calculus, but it is still extremely common to informally *think* about them.
-Infinitesimals will always remain the spirit of calculus.

-Thus, understanding calculus requires understanding infinitesimals.
-And in limit-based differential calculus, understanding infinitesimals requires understanding the *chain rule*.
-This is because the *chain rule* serves as the bridge between informal heuristic arguments involving infinitesimals and formally valid concepts that use limits.
+Since infinitesimals will always remain the spirit of calculus, understanding calculus requires understanding infinitesimals.
+And, in limit-based differential calculus, understanding infinitesimals requires understanding the *chain rule*, the equation that serves as the bridge between informal heuristic arguments involving infinitesimals and formally valid concepts that use limits.

-Because the chain rule underpins the understanding of infinitesimals, one could argue that it is even more fundamental than the fundamental theorem of calculus!
+(One could argue that the chain rule is even more fundamental than the fundamental theorem of calculus because of this!)

 Standard texts do just fine in stating the "explicit, but less intuitive" version of the chain rule.
 But when it comes to the "intuitive, but less explicit" version, the totally botch things, giving this unintelligible presentation: